natural/java2python/doc/customization.md

     modulePrologueHandlers.append(myPrologue)

-Values can be remove in a similar way:
+Values can be removed in a similar way:

     from java2python.config.default import modulePrologueHandlers
     from java2python.mod import basic